The 3D index and Dehn filling: Proof of the main result

-where $1 < |x|^{\frac{1}{2}} < \rho < \min\{|x|,|q^{-1}|\}$.\\
+where $1 < |x|^{\frac{1}{2}}< \rho < \min\{|x|,|q|^{-1}\}$.

-In order to compute the integral in the right-hand side of equation~\eqref{eqn:cauchy}, we need to compute the residues of $\psi^0$ in the punctured disc $D_\rho \setminus\{0\}\subset \C^*$ centred in the origin, and whose boundary is the circle $|s| = \rho$.
-Each of the three factors in equation~\eqref{eqn:generating_all} contributes with an infinite set of poles, which we divide in three categories below; note that the positions of the poles corresponding to the first two factors converge to $\infty$.
-The poles of type $(\emph{iii})$, associated to the third factor instead come in pairs and converge to the origin.
-In all cases, the poles are of order $1$, and the numbering below is over $n \ge 0$. \begin{itemize} \item[(\emph{i})] $s = -q^{-n-1}$; \item[(\emph{ii})] $s = xq^{-n}$; \item[(\emph{iii})] $s = \pm x^{\frac{1}{2}}q^{\frac{n}{2}}$; \end{itemize}
+In order to compute the integral on the right-hand side of equation~\eqref{rintegral}, we need to compute the residues of $\frac{1}{s^r} \psi^0\left(s,\frac{x}{s}\right)$ in the punctured disc $D_\rho \setminus\{0\}\subset \C^*$ centred at the origin whose boundary is the circle $|s| = \rho$.
+Each of the three factors in equation~\eqref{eqn:generating_all} contributes with an infinite set of simple poles, which we divide in three categories below; note that the positions of the poles corresponding to the first two factors lie outside the disc of radius $\rho$, and converge to $\infty$.
+The poles of type $(\emph{iii})$, associated to the third factor, instead come in pairs and converge to the origin.
+In all cases, the poles are of order $1$, and the numbering below is over $n \ge 0$. \begin{itemize} \item[(\emph{i})] $s = -q^{-n-1}$;